gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 thumped the door drum for the third time.
 He set off without waiting for answer, leaving her hurrying to catch up once again.

-But Granna Fee hadn't seen Grappa Gas that morning either.
+But Granna Fee hadn't seen Grappa Gas that morning.
 She and Aft sat side by side and Indy quickly told them what had happened in the square.

 "A spy?"
 Aft said disbelievingly.
 "That tubby goof?"

 Indy rubbed her throat.
-"That 'tubby goof' choked me without so much as a word.
+"That 'tubby goof' put Scholar Lhawang down without breaking a sweat.
+And he choked me without so much as a word."
-*And* he put Scholar Lhawang down without breaking a sweat."

 "But why is he *here*?"
 Granna Fee asked.
 "Why spy on *us*?"

 The reeve shook her head.
-"The bigger question is, why has he been here for two years?
-Was she already planning to rebel back then, or...?"
+"And why has he been here for two years?
+Was Shudarga already planning to rebel that far back?"
 She sighed heavily.
-"And if that boy really is the runaway prince...
-Oh, what a mess."
+"And what in the names of the saints does Kulbinder have to do with all of this?"

-Four heads turned as the door flew open without warning.
-"He's the prince all right."
+Four heads turned as the door swung open.
+"He's a king's man."
 Cough strode in with a scowling Grappa Gas a pace behind him.
-"And he's the one that's going to get us out of this."
+"Or a king's Gifted.
+And he's the one that's going to get us out of this."

 Aft stood, bunching his hands into fists.
 Granna Fee stood as well.
 "Get out of my house," she said coldly.

+"Wait."
+Iffy raised a hand.
+"What did you tell the *tralpa*?"

+Cough grinned at her insolently, and for a heartbeat Noxy wanted to get up and punch her father in the face.
+"I was in the capital three summers ago," he said.
+"A, um, *discrete* delivery, if you know what I mean.
+Anyway, it was Lampwatcher's Eve and folk were having a celebration and his majesty and the family were out and about and---"  He spread his hands.
+"There he was, big as life, right beside one of the young princes."

+"Really?"
+Iffy said skeptically.
+"And you can tell one tiger from another?"

-Cough grinned insolently and leaned back against the wall.
-"Tell 'em," he said to Grappa Gas.
+Cough leaned back against the wall.
+"Tell 'em," he said, nodding to Grappa Gas.

 The old man's scowl deepened.
-"The tiger came and found me in the wee hours.
-I was doing my business in the outhouse---he nearly scared me to death.
-Told me he and the boy needed to get away.
-Offered me a hundred gold bezels if I'd fly them both down to the capital."
+"The tiger came and spoke to me in the wee hours last night when I was doing my business in the outhouse---nearly scared me to death.
+Told me he needed to get away.
+Offered me a hundred gold bezels if I'd fly him and his boy down to the capital."

 Noxy's breath caught.
 A hundred gold bezels?
 That was more money than she had seen in one place in her entire life---probably more than the whole village spent in a summer on what the pack traders brought through.
-"So he *is* the runaway prince," she breathed.
+"So is he a spy too?" she asked.

 Grappa Gas shrugged and scratched absent-mindedly at the spot where his real leg and his peg leg met.
-"Yeah, well, I wish I'd known that then," he said regretfully.
+"Well if he is, I wish I'd known it then," he said regretfully.
 "I asked him to show me the bezels, and when he said I'd get paid in the capital, I told him to go play with the other goofs.
 And no, it's not the smartest thing I've ever done," he added, raising a hand to forestall whatever Indy and Granna Fee had both opened their mouths to say.

 "So it's simple," Cough said, sliding smoothly into the gap.
-"All we have to do is get the prince back to his father, and any, um, missteps that anyone might have made will be forgiven.
+"All we have to do is get the tiger back to Gandan-in-Gandan, and any, um, missteps that anyone might have made will be forgiven.
 The king gives us a hundred bezels, we split it fifty-fifty, and poof, this is all behind us."

-"Except for the small matter of not knowing where the boy is," Indy said levelly.
+"Except for the small matter of not knowing where he is," Indy said levelly.
 "Thought I'm sure you have a plan for that."

 "And what do you mean, fifty-fifty?"
 Aft growled.
 "I'll serve you dinner in the underhells before I see you get half a brass sequin out of this."

 Cough smirked.
 "Well, garlic chicken is still my favorite, if it comes to that.
-But since I'm the only one who knows where the prince and the tiger have holed up, and I'm the only one they trust right now, I think half is fair."
+But since I'm the only one who knows where the tiger and his boy have holed up, and I'm the only one he trusts right now, I think half is fair."

+"He trusts *you*?"
+Granna Fee snorted.
+"More fool him."

-Holed up...
-Noxy surged to her feet.
+"Wait!"
+Noxy surged to her feet, an idea crystallizing in her head.
 "I know where they are."

-"What---" her father started, but she plowed on.
+"What---" her father started.

-"I know where they are, and as for trusting you, you're the one who told the *tralpa* he was the prince.
-You did!" she continued.
-"I heard you.
-You said he didn't have the scars on his face the last time you saw him, and that if the *tralpa* got him home, they'd make him a full scholar or whatever he wanted."

-She turned to her mother.
-"They're in the tunnels," she said excitedly.
-"He saw them when I gave him the tour, and he's been taking stuff and stashing it away---I saw him the night of the fire."
+"They're in the tunnels," she told her mother excitedly.
+"That's why he said 'holed up'.
+Thokmay asked me about them when I was showing him around, and he's bee taking stuff and hiding it somewhere---I saw him the night the drying shed caught fire."

+Five adults gaped at her.
+"And anyway, you're not really going to help him, are you?"
+Noxy went on bitterly, the pieces coming together in her head as she spoke.
+"You're going to turn him over to the rebels.
+You're the one who told Nangyal who he was.
+No, you did, I heard you!
+You were by the Round Tower last night.
+You said that if he got the tiger home, they'd make him a full scholar or whatever he wanted.
+And now that you know he's a rebel, and they're in charge, you need to cover your butt."

+"Noxy!"
+Iffy said, shocked.
+"Language!"

+"Sorry," Noxy muttered.
+"But it's true."

 Cough straightened up and uncrossed his arms.
+"I don't have to listen to this," he said haughtily.

-"Oh no you don't," Grappa Gas said, stepping in front of the door.
+"Oh yes you do," Grappa Gas said, stepping in front of the door as Cough turned toward it.

-Aft rose to his feet behind Cough, his hands still in fists.
+Aft rose to his feet, his hands still in fists.
 "How about you take a seat while they go have a look?"

 Cough looked from his daughter to Aft to Indy and back to his daughter.
 "Well," he said quietly.
 "I think I will."